Bully

 Summary of Bully

-- Popularity of “Bully”: The poem “Bully” by Martin Espadas, an American poet, translator, essayist as well as attorney, is a wonderful poem.
-The poem first appeared in 1990 in different publications, and since then has become a classic textbook piece taught across the globe in the English literature curriculum.
+• Popularity of “Bully”: The poem ‘Bully’ was written by Martin Espadas, an American poet, translator, essayist as well as attorney.
+The poem was published in 1990 in different publications, and since then has become a classic textbook piece taught across the globe in the English literature curriculum.
 The unique poetic quality of the poem lies in its irony of the invasion of the United States of the Caribbean and the children of the Caribbean immigrants now invading the US schools.

-- Major Themes in “Bully”: Ravages of colonialism, backfiring of American policy, and the idea of the US melting pot are three major themes of this poem.
-Although Martin, himself a Latino, presents the statue of Theodore Roosevelt in the school, reminding the Spanish-American war, he also shows that now the same statue is being mocked by the children of the Spanish American immigrants.
-This is the irony of the fate that Roosevelt used to abuse the Latinos and now their children or grandchildren are playing with his statue.
+• Major Themes in “Bully”: Ravages of colonialism, backfiring of American policy, and the idea of the US melting pot are three major themes of this poem.
+Although Martin is from Latin America, he admires the statue of Theodore Roosevelt in the school, which reminded him of the Spanish-American war.
+He also shows that now the same statue is being mocked by the children of the Spanish American immigrants.
+This is the irony of the fate that Roosevelt used to abuse the Latinos, and now their children or grandchildren are playing with his statue.
 It is also the irony of the fate that now those children or Latinos are themselves Americans, showing the melting pot idea of the United States.

-Analysis of Poetic Devices Used in “Bully”
+Analysis of Poetic Devices Used in ‘Bully’

-- Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
+3. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;

 Roosevelt is surrounded